tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **August 29th**
+Afternoon: Offline I managed to get viewshed construction into a really good place.
+Just a little issue where there's some skew, there's a couple of islands in the Bristol Channel that show up in viewsheds from Cardiff, but the little visibility boxes for the islands are off by about 200m.
+So first thing is to try to generate the same viewshed with `gdal_viewshed`, that will show us if the problem is in the original DEM data or not.
+Then just want to get on with all the tidying up that needs doing for this big viewshed reconstruction PR.
+Eveninb: Didn't get anywhere with the skewed viewsheds.
+But I did realise/remember that metric projections cannot be used to calculate true distances, which feels very relevant to the offsets I'm seeing.
+I just can't figure out where the distance calculations are coming in??
+Is it because I add the ring sector coordinates to 0,0 rather than the coordinates of the PoV point?

+📅 **August 26-28**  No streams.

 📅 **August 25th**
 Afternoon: Got a bit of stuff done off stream, like adding `fjall` a key-value store for the ring data.
 Would be great if I can get viewshed reconstruction completely done today, that would mean displaying viewsheds in their correct geolocation on a map.
 * Newcomers to programming at an advantage learning Rust: https://youtu.be/meEXag1XCFw?si=z7lx4D36GUf7ANUi